Click below to see events happening in specific areas:

 Cost: £99 for one day; £239 for the full 3 day conference.
 For students and representatives of community groups there is a reduced fee of £59 (one day) and £169 (3 days).

 A limited number of bursaries will be available for early career, students, low income attendees or people travelling from the Global South.
-Details of these will be posted soon.
+The deadline for applications is 23:00 (GMT) on Friday 15th March.
+All successful applicants will be informed via email by 23:00 (GMT) on Friday 22nd March.

 1-5 July 2019 | Lausanne, Switzerland